 Located in Creetown, a fantastic museum and shop with one of the finest private collections of gemstones, crystals, minerals, rocks and fossils.

-Ballantrae is part of Scotland’s first Biosphere – Galloway and South Ayrshire is now being proposed as a new style UNESCO Biosphere because of its unique combination of special landscapes and wildlife areas, rich cultural heritage and communities that care about their environment and culture and want it to be sustainable.
+Ballantrae is part of Scotland’s first Biosphere – Galloway and South Ayrshire is now a new style UNESCO Biosphere because of its unique combination of special landscapes and wildlife areas, rich cultural heritage and communities that care about their environment and culture and want it to be sustainable.

 Galloway Forest and Dark Sky Park